Electric field reconstruction with three polarizations for the radio detection of ultra-high energy particles: Simulations

 \subsubsection{HORIZON antenna}

-The HORIZON antenna is designed with a more complex structure to enhance its capability of detecting inclined EAS while maintaining sensitivity to less inclined showers.
-It consists of a symmetric steel radiator with three mutually perpendicular antenna arms.
-This bow-tie-shaped antenna features three polarizations, each of the 3 arms is composed of a symmetric butterfly-shaped steel radiator.
-It contains a dipole in each of the X, Y-arms, and a monopole in the Z-arm.

-To provide the fairest possible comparison with the dipole case, the entire antenna is positioned 3 meters above the ground.
-This is 0.2 meters lower than the original design specified in \cite{GRAND:2024atu}.

-The antenna arms are aligned in the same directions as described for the dipole antenna.
-The antenna operates within the 50-200 MHz frequency range and is equipped with a purposely designed matching network.
-The design prioritizes phase center consistency, although this compromises its omnidirectionality.
-This antenna type was inspired by the "butterfly antenna" used in the CODALEMA project \cite{CHARRIER2012S142}, and it has been further refined and deployed in the GRAND experiment \cite{GRAND:2018iaj, GRAND:2023mco}.
+The HORIZON antenna consists of a symmetric butterfly-shape steel radiator with three mutually perpendicular antenna arms.
+The antenna arms are oriented as in a dipole antenna and operate within a frequency range of \unit[50-200]{MHz}.
+It consists of two radiators in the X- and Y-arms, and only one in the Z-arm.
+The antenna is equipped with an impedance-matching network.
+The HORIZON antenna design tries to optimize detection capability for inclined EAS while retaining sensitivity to less inclined showers.
+The design prioritizes phase-center consistency, though at the expense of omnidirectionality.
+This antenna type was inspired by the “butterfly antenna” used in the CODALEMA \cite{CHARRIER2012S142}, and it has been further refined and deployed in the GRAND experiment \cite{GRAND:2018iaj, GRAND:2023mco}.
+To ensure a fair comparison with the dipole antenna, the HORIZON antenna is also positioned 3 meters above the ground, which is 0.2 meters lower than the original design specified in \cite{GRAND:2024atu}.

-Increasing the bandwidth of the antenna to four octaves introduces frequency-dependent lobes in the antenna beam.
-Despite this complexity, as the radio signal from EAS covers a broad frequency range and arrives from various directions, this antenna achieves an efficient overall interception of the incoming electric field energy.
-Figure \ref{fig:ant_resp} illustrates the HORIZON antenna's response following the same conventions as in Fig. \ref{fig:ant_respn_dipole}.Unlike the dipole antenna, this antenna exhibits multiple resonant frequencies.
-For instance, at a zenith angle of 67.8$^\circ$ and an azimuth angle of 45$^\circ$ in the East-West polarization, there are two resonant frequencies in the $\varphi$-component, while the $\theta$-component shows nearly zero gain around 60 MHz and 180 MHz.
+Increasing the bandwidth of the antenna introduces frequency-dependent lobes in the antenna beam.
+Despite the complexity in antenna response, this design achieves an efficient broadband interception of the incoming electric field energy from all directions.
+Figure \ref{fig:ant_resp} illustrates the response of the HORIZON antenna adopting the same coordinate conventions as in Figure \ref{fig:ant_respn_dipole}.
+Unlike the dipole antenna, this design exhibits multiple resonant frequencies.
+For instance, at a zenith angle of 67.8$^\circ$ and an azimuth angle of 45$^\circ$ in the East-West polarization, the $\varphi$-component displays two resonant frequencies, while the $\theta$-component shows negligible gain near \unit[60]{MHz} and \unit[180]{MHz}.
 More resonances are observed in the vertical polarization.
-This complexity poses a challenge for electric field reconstruction, and will be discussed in section \ref{least_estm}.
+This spectral complexity complicates electric field reconstruction — a challenge addressed in Section \ref{least_estm}.